-What to expect if you want to be a camera operator
+What to expect if you want to become a camera operator

-- Salary: Variable on different contracts.
+- Camera operator salary: Variable on different contracts.
 Recommended rate of £42 per hour minimum (BECTU 2017).
 BECTU is the UK's media and entertainment trade union (Broadcasting, Entertainment, Communications and Theatre Union)

-- Working hours: Hours can be long and unpredictable.
+- Camera operator working hours: Hours can be long and unpredictable.
 BECTU recommends a maximum of 48 hours per week

 - Entry requirements: Usually a media production course at a technology college or university.
 Alternatively you could gain experience through a media apprenticeship.
 Employers are usually more interested in skills and experience than qualifications, e.g. you can start out as a ‘runner’ and gain experience of shoots.
 You could apply for the Guild of British Camera Technicians' (GBCT) trainee scheme.
 You could get into this job through an advanced apprenticeship